1ST ASSISTANT CHIEF

 In 1928 Fire Company No. 2, was organized in West Mahwah.
 Because the town was growing and the homes were spreading out, the first siren was mounted in town to replace the fire bell in that same year.
-Company No. 2 has 7 pieces of emergency apparatus located in their firehouse on Island Road.
-Company No. 2 houses the 100’ tower ladder truck and the Hazardous Materials Response Team, which is prepared for all aspects of chemical and biological situations.
+Company No. 2 has 6 pieces of emergency apparatus located in their firehouse on Island Road.
+Company No. 2 houses two pumpers and two aerial trucks, a 110’ tower ladder truck and a 75' ladder truck and the Hazardous Materials Response Team, which is prepared for all aspects of chemical and biological situations.

 Fire Company No. 4, was organized in 1944 but did not formally join the Mahwah Fire Department until 1970.
 Fire Company No. 4 is located in the Southern area of town, referred to as the Fardale section of Mahwah.
-With an engine, a 55’ tower and a 2,000-gallon tank truck, Company No. 4 is well equipped to handle an emergency in their end of town.
+With a 2500 gallon pumper/tanker and 75’ ladder truck, Company No. 4 is well equipped to handle an emergency in their end of town.

-Now eighty-nine years later, the 27 square mile Township of Mahwah and its 23,000 citizens are served and protected by 100 volunteers from five different Fire Companies and two Ambulance Corps .
+Now 100 years later, the 27 square mile Township of Mahwah and its 26,000 citizens are served and protected by 150 volunteers from five different Fire Companies and Mahwah Emergency Medical Services, Inc. (MEMS).
 The department also mans a squad of Fire Police who take charge of traffic control at major fire scenes and other emergencies.
-Mahwah is a proud member of the Northwest Bergen Mutual Aid Association, helping out their neighboring towns whenever they are needed.
+Mahwah is a proud member of the Northwest Bergen Mutual Aid Association and the Bergen County HAZMAT Association, helping out their neighboring towns whenever they are needed.